pow25/vergilplus/README.md

 Install:download the source code and use mvn install to install our project

-Operation:
+Operation:<br />
-1, Vergilplus will greet user by welcom message
+1, Vergilplus will greet user by welcom message<br />
-2, user will type which functionalities he/she want to user
+2, user will type which functionalities he/she want to user<br />
     a, Tell me about Professor + "Professor name" / I am interested in professor + "Professor name" b, I am interested in + "course topics, like machine learning" c, I want course recommendation